sdkdeepa/Aves-App/README.md

 # Udacity Cloud Developer Capstone Project

 I developed an image uploading app for birds called "AVES APP".
 This app caters for bird lovers who can upload beautiful images of birds.
-The techology used behind in devloping this app is as follows:
+This app was also tested using local environment (user based testing).The techology used behind in devloping this app is as follows:

 ### AWS Services